 8.2.1.7 Execute Factory Reset operation

 The factory reset operation shall use the FactoryReset RPC defined in TR-069 [4].
 The FactoryReset RPC is a synchronous command.
 A successful response to the Update primitive triggering the Execute procedure means that the CPE has accepted the FactoryReset RPC.
-The FactoryReset RPC returns a successful response or one of the fault codes mapped onto execStatus values as detailed in Table 8.2.1.7-1.
+The FactoryReset RPC returns a successful response or one of the fault codes mapped onto execResult values as detailed in Table 8.2.1.7-1.

 Table 8.2.1.7-1: FactoryReset Fault Code Mapping